disco-stu/pg_rage_terminator/README.md

 ## Configuration

-Following configuration options (GUC) controls pg_rage_terminator.
+Following configuration options (GUC) controls the behavior of pg_rage_terminator.

 *   __pg_rage_terminator.chance__: chance to kill a random backend.
 Valid values are 0 to 100.
-Where 0 means no backends is killed.
+Where 0 means no backend is killed.
 100 ensures every backend is killed.

 *   __pg_rage_terminator.interval__: defines the interval of "kill" lookups in